dmsuehir/optimum-habana/examples/kubernetes/README.md

 `values.yaml` file with your `image.repository` and `image.tag`.
 Then, update the `command` array with the script and parameters to run the example.

-Sample values files can be found for the following use cases:
+Validated use cases can be found in the `ci` directory:

 | Values files path | HPUs | Description |
 |-------------------|------|-------------|